Rubiel1/fake1910NewsHeadlines/README.md

     'Porfirio Diaz stepped out of office to avoid a war, but American officials were fearful that an armed conflict was imminent'

+An a historical error:

+Input phrase:

+    'Peace in Mexico after Porfirio Diaz is removed from office.'

+Fake headline from 1910: '

+    'Peace in Mexico after Porfirio Diaz is removed from office.\nJAPAN WILL SEND FLEET Mexico is Elated Over Pre parations Made to Cele brate Independence.'

+The independece was in 1810-1821, while the revolution was from 1910-1920.

 Conclusion: